 harsh shadows.
 Or it can fly straight into a tree while

-"watching" me.)
+trail, or gusty wind, may make it impossible to launch or land the drone.
 Drone shots may be long or short, depending on

 the visual interest.

 PS - the cell phone is not only part of the drone-controller, it